hicommonwealth/edgeware-node/README.md

       wss://testnet1.edgewa.re
       ```
   * Add Custom Edgware Types by going to https://polkadot.js.org/apps/#/settings/developer and replacing `{}` with the contents of this Gist: https://gist.github.com/drewstone/cee02c503107d06badbdc49bea35c526
+  * Import the Stash, Controller, Session accounts by going to https://polkadot.js.org/apps/#/accounts
+  * Choose "Add Account"
+  * Enter a name (i.e. "Luke_Stash")
+  * Enter your "private key mnemonic seed"
+  * Enter a "password" (which will be used for signing transactions using polkadot.js.org/apps, and to restore the JSON backup file that'll be downloaded and encrypted with that password).
+  * Enter for "keypair type": Use Schnorkell for Stash/Controller or Edwards for Session (see https://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-validate/#set-the-session-key)
+  * Enter for "secret derivation path" the derivation that you used (if any) (i.e. `//stash` or `//Stash` that you would put after your private key mnemonic).
+  * Note: When you enter your "private key mnemonic", or your "secret derivation path" you'll notice that it will automatically update your Public Key BS58.
+Check that this BS58 Public Key matches what you were provided with by Subkey!

 * Edgeware CLI - https://github.com/hicommonwealth/edgeware-cli